Inside My Century Tuna SuperCooks Experience

 The bangus ala madrilena was delicioso as well.

-Century Tuna management and staff gathered here to witness this event.. and of course , to have a taste of the end products as well :)
+The Century Tuna management and staff also gathered to witness the event and of course, to get a taste of the final products as well :)

 Yes, it was indeed a memorable and exciting experience for all of us.

-Check their facebook acoount for more updates and recipes :)
+Check out their Facebook account for more updates and recipes :)

 https://www.facebook.com/centurytuna